 By Amy Gorin, MS, RDN

-A big trend, plant-based eating simply means including more plants in your diet.
+A big trend that's not going away anytime soon, plant-based eating simply means including more plants in your diet.
 Doing so can benefit your health in so many ways: It can reduce your risk of obesity, diabetes, cancer, and heart disease.
 It can also improve your energy levels and optimize your brain health.

 Wondering what following this type of diet really means and how it differs from vegan or vegetarian eating plans?
 Curious about delicious, go-to meal options—as well as ingredients dietitians recommend you keep in your pantry and fridge?